Fertility and Cancer: What Are Your Options?

 Some cancer treatments, such as bone marrow transplants, pose the highest risks of lowering a woman’s egg supply.
 It’s often helpful to see a fertility specialist within six to 12 months after treatment, and be sure to clear any pregnancy plans with your oncologist.
 And remember, with proper planning, there’s plenty of hope.

-“If you see a specialist, he or she can offer options to preserve your fertility to help you get pregnant sooner rather than later,” Christianson says.
+“If you see a specialist, they can offer options to preserve your fertility to help you get pregnant sooner rather than later,” Cameron says.